drips-network/app/docs/DEVELOPMENT.md

 Unfortunately, two major differences in app logic for E2E tests couldnʼt be avoided: Firstly, the app uses a mock wallet store that connects to the local testnet instead of the real one, and IPFS access is mocked using localstorage.
 The logic checks for an env variable `PUBLIC_TEST_MODE` being true.
 The mock wallet store also checks for `window.playwrightAddress`, and initializes itself to be connected to that address.
 In order to make use of these adjustments, call `page.addInitScript` and set the two variables.

 ## 😱 Advanced

-### 🌐 Run app locally with a local testnet

-It's possible to connect the app running locally to the local E2E test environment described above.
-This allows simple and quick development locally, as all transactions will resolve instantly, and network requests are a lot faster.
-To do so, run `npm run dev:local-env:start-env` to up the local development environment, then run `dev:local-env:start-app` to start the dev server and connect it to the local services.
-Once done, run `npm run dev:local-env:stop-env` to stop the local development environment.

 ### Redis cache for GitHub API responses